joshuawcampb/Active-Directory-Home-Lab/README.md

 - Practiced help desk scenarios such as disabling users, resetting passwords, unlocking accounts, changing permissions, and software deployment.
 - Performed troubleshooting using tools such as gpupdate, gpresult, ping, ipconfig, nslookup.

+## Setup
+Performed a setup and installation of Windows Server.
+This required cleaning the disk to free up space which allowed Windows Server to install

 ![](images/image40.png)
 ![](images/image.png)